PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

 ![PlanofAttack image](https://github.com/PhilCPH/Twitter-Sentiment-Analysis-and-ML/blob/main/images/PlanofAttack.JPG)

 ### Data preprocessing
-We have decided to analyse Q1 of 2020 to visualize the first economic drop due to COVID-19.
+It was decided to analyse Q1 of 2020 to visualize the first economic drop due to COVID-19.

 The COVID-19 dataset was the easiest to handle, as its only date, cases and deaths.
 The date-category was transferred to a datetime format.